Low to medium intensity training is best

 - it becomes part of your daily life

-It’s often difficult to pull yourself together after a hard day's work.
+It’s often difficult to get yourself moving after a hard day's work.
 A helpful method is to fix your activities in your diary and make plans to meet other like-minded people on a regular and binding basis.
-Meeting once a week with the Nordic Walking Club can be a good incentive, in the same way as taking a course for a new sport could raise your chances of sticking at it.
+Meeting once a week with the Nordic Walking Club can be a good incentive, for example, in the same way as taking a course for a new sport could raise your chances of sticking at it.

 It's also important to reserve enough time, as expending all your energy in a mad rush is just as counterproductive as aiming for the Olympics.